Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 ## Administrative & Server Rule Impact (if applicable)

+TODO

 - Does this feature introduce any new rule enforcement challenges or additional workload for admins?
 - Could this feature increase the likelihood of griefing, rule-breaking, or player disputes?
 - How are the rules enforced mechanically by way the feature will be implemented?

 # Technical Considerations

+TODO

+There's a lot of technical considerations in this proposal, particularly with the new proposed science computer which will require a new UI, a new minigame, and definitely a number of new components and systems for sending pulls to the station's magnet.

+The GPS requiring a new UI as well, and having to add GPS signals to the mass scanner interface is both a technical challenge as well.

+Same goes for the gateway/dropship.
+A lot of it can be done with stuff we already have, but there will need to be an extra layer of polishing and tweaking before it's done.

 - Are there any anticipated performance impacts?
 - Does the feature require new systems, UI elements, or refactors of existing ones?